 Intesa Sanpaolo is aware that the quality of supplier relations and the procurement policies adopted can also create the necessary conditions to foster an economic development focusing on the protection of the environment and the respect for human rights and workers.

-In 2012, the Bank developed the Group Procurement Centralisation Project.
-Designed mainly to standardize the procurement rules and processes and to apply a standard model within the Intesa Sanpaolo companies, the project also proposes greater awareness of social and environmental responsibility issues.
+In 2012, the Bank developed the Group Procurement Centralisation Project, mainly to standardize the procurement rules and processes and to apply a standard model within the Intesa Sanpaolo companies.
+The project also allowed the process of purchasing to be directed towards greater awareness also on issues related to social and environmental responsibility.

 In the purchasing policies, the guiding principle is to acquire the goods / services required with the best quality / price ratio to meet the cost containment objective, ensuring quality and service levels, taking into account operational risks and respecting the general policies relating to the environmental issue and the overall sustainability of the choices made.

 In this context the new Group Procurement Guidelines and the Rules relating to purchases integrate social and environmental responsibility criteria in a transversal and well-structured manner and define the principles relating to purchases that must be respected by all the departments involved in the process.
 In particular:

 adherence to the principles of the Code of Ethics (PDF - 889 KB), mainly as regards transparency and fairness in suppliers selection and the sourcing process;

 adherence to the Group Internal Code of Conduct and - for the Italian companies - to the Organisational, Management and Control Model in accordance with the Legislative Decree no. 231/01,